 One of the great things about using WordPress as a content management system is the huge community of users and all of the resources that are available.
-While all plugins could be used by theme developers, the ones featured in this post have features that can be especially helpful for various aspects of theme development.
+While all plugins could be used by theme developers, the ones featured in this post are specific WordPress plugins for theme development to aid & improve the dev process.

-If you design and develop themes for you own use, custom themes for clients, premium themes for sale, or free themes to distribute, I think some of these plugins will be very useful to you.
+If you design and develop themes for you own use, custom themes for clients, premium themes for sale, or free themes to distribute, these plugins will prove to be very helpful.

 When you’re designing and developing a WordPress theme, you obviously won’t want the public to see your theme until it is ready.
 However, it’s helpful to also be able to test the theme in a live environment in attempt to find any flaws based on mobile devices before going live.

 Theme Test Drive is another plugin that was created for testing a theme without showing it to everyone.
 It works in a similar fashion to Theme Switch, so you can look at the details of each, test them and see which one you like best.